Vote-by-Mail

 The United States Postal Service recommends that you mail your ballot at least one week before Election Day to ensure that it will be received in our office by Election Day.

-Starting with the 2024 Primary Election, the Elections Office is prepaying the postage on returned Vote-by-Mail ballots.
-So, you do not need to use a stamp!
+We prepaying the postage on returned Vote-by-Mail ballots, so you do not need to use a stamp!

 You can also enclose your ballot and signed certificate in a separate envelope and send by USPS Priority Mail, FedEx, UPS, or another carrier.
 If you do this, please send the package to our physical address at 2990-1 Apalachee Parkway, Tallahassee, FL 32301.